A Benchmarking Study of Quantum Algorithms for Combinatorial Optimization: Scaling of DAQC

 \subsection{Time-to-Solution Scaling of DAQC}

-To study the time-to-solution of DAQC in the solving of {\sc MaxCut} problems, we analyze the QAOA algorithm using pre-tuned Trotterized adiabatic scheduling.
+To study the time-to-solution of the DAQC algorithm in solving {\sc MaxCut} problems, we analyze the algorithm using pre-tuned Trotterized adiabatic scheduling.
 We use randomly generated graphs of size $n \in \{10, \ldots, 20\}$.
 Our test set consists of $1000$ graphs of each size, with edge weights $J_{k\ell}=\pm 0.1 j$, where $j\in\{0,1,\dots, 10\}$.